istio/istio.io/_docs/concepts/network-and-auth/auth.md

 <figure><img src="./img/auth/auth.svg" alt="Components making up the Istio auth model." title="Istio Auth Architecture" />
 <figcaption>Istio Auth Architecture</figcaption></figure>

 As illustrated in the diagram, Istio Auth leverages secret volume mount to deliver keys/certs from Istio CA to Kubernetes containers.
 For services running on VM/bare-metal machines, we introduce a node agent, which is a process running on each VM/bare-metal machine.
-It generates the private key and CSR (cert signing request) locally, sends CSR to Istio CA for signing, and delivers the generated cert together with the private key to Envoy.
+It generates the private key and CSR (certificate signing request) locally, sends CSR to Istio CA for signing, and delivers the generated certificate together with the private key to Envoy.